 It is a good place to go if you want to catch up on tales of different near death experiences.

-Even though centered around a fairly morbid theme, the festival itself is a celebration with firework displays and the usually partying that carries on well into the following day.
+Even though centred around a fairly morbid theme, the festival itself is a celebration with firework displays and the usually partying that carries on well into the following day.

 Thousands of people line the streets of this tiny village.
 At 10am, the relatives of the people who narrowed escaped death are expected to carry their loved ones in coffins to the small church where there is a shrine to the Virgin Santa Marta.